Leto-gg/gateway/readme.md

 ## Switching Gateways

-If you already have a program/application using an IPFS Gateway, its is very simple to switch to our gateway simply by chaning the address of your Gateway to the Leto Gateway located at "leto.gg/ipfs/cid".
+If you already have a program/application using an IPFS Gateway, its is very simple to switch to our gateway simply by changing the address of your Gateway to the Leto Gateway located at "leto.gg/ipfs/cid".

 ## Using an IPFS HTTP Gateway